CNN's Cooper Pushes Back on Excusing Sinema Bathroom Confrontation: Would Reaction Be Same if Trump Supporters Did That to Pelosi?

 On Monday’s broadcast of CNN’s “AC360,” host Anderson Cooper pushed back against attempts to excuse protesters following Sen. Kyrsten Sinema (D-AZ) into a bathroom by asking if the reaction would be the same if Trump supporters were “following some Democrat into a bathroom while they were going to the bathroom, following Speaker Pelosi into a women’s room?”

 CNN Political Commentator Ana Navarro said the fact that the protesters went into the bathroom is “upsetting.
-But if you hear what these protesters were saying, if you hear what these — and they’re not just protesters, they’re constituents of Kyrsten Sinema, they are people who supported Kyrsten Sinema, they are people knocked on doors for Kyrsten Sinema who feel betrayed and who are telling their senator their story, and why this bill is important to them.”
+But if you hear what these protesters were saying, if you hear what these — and they’re not just protesters, they’re constituents of Kyrsten Sinema, they are people who supported Kyrsten Sinema, they are people who knocked on doors for Kyrsten Sinema who feel betrayed and who are telling their senator their story, and why this bill is important to them.”

 Cooper then cut in to say that the protest wasn’t actually about convincing Sinema, but was really about “theater” by the activists.